Syndrome decoding by quantum approximate optimization: Introduction

 \section{Introduction}

-Quantum computers provide extraordinary computation power by exploiting quantum effects.
-Farhi, Goldstone, and Gutmann proposed a class of heurisitic algorithms, the quantum approximate optimization algorithm (QAOA), which can find approximate solutions to combinatorial optimization problems that are computationally hard for classical computers~\cite{FGG14a,FGG14b}.
-A combinatorial optimization problem is embedded into a cost Hamiltonian so that the eigenstate with the largest eigenvalue is the optimal solution.
-Then the QAOA iterates between classical and quantum computers and outputs a distribution of the solutions, from which one can deduce an approximate solution.
-The approximate solution is closer to the optimal as the number of iterations (called \textit{levels}) increases.
-Although the computation with a larger quantum circuit depth could be more powerful~\cite{CCL20,CM20}, the QAOA with only one iteration (level-1 QAOA) may be able to demonstrate a quantum advantage~\cite{FH16}.
-Since the QAOA outputs approximate solutions, rather than exact ones, it does not require the hardware standard for universal fault-tolerant quantum computation and may be suitable for near-term quantum devices with tens or hundreds of qubits~\cite{MBB+18}.
+Quantum computers harness quantum effects to perform computations beyond the capabilities of classical computers.
+A class of heuristic algorithms known as the quantum approximate optimization algorithm (QAOA), introduced by Farhi, Goldstone, and Gutmann \cite{FGG14a,FGG14b}, are capable of providing approximate solutions to computationally hard combinatorial optimization problems.
+A combinatorial optimization problem is first embedded into a reward Hamiltonian, such that the eigenstate with the largest eigenvalue represents the optimal solution.
+The Hamiltonian evolution is then approximated by executing $p$ iterations, referred to as ``levels," using two unitary operators defined by $2p$ angle parameters denoted as $({\bm\gamma,\bm\beta})$.
+Given these parameters determined by classical optimization, QAOA generates a distribution of potential solutions, from which one can infer an approximate solution.
+As the number of iterations increases, the quality of the approximate solution improves and approaches the optimal solution.
+The determination of these angle parameters relies on classical computations, and thus the QAOA to typically alternate between classical and quantum computers to find a favorable solution.
+While employing a larger quantum circuit depth may enhance computational power \cite{CCL20,CM20}, even a single iteration of QAOA (referred to as level-1 QAOA) has the potential to demonstrate quantum advantage \cite{FH16}.